fraser-lab/fraser-lab.github.io/courses/computing_2023/index.md

     - Create another folder and a new file called myfavoritefile.txt
         - scp this file back down to your computer
     - Review vi and how to do insert mode, write, quit - note that there are many other things, but that we aren't using them
+- Re-write translate.py to use a function!
+    -  copy this up to Wynton

+### Sept 19 - 9AM - SW
 - how to make a bash script

-### Sept 19 - 9AM - SW
 - job submission 101
     - run the translation script in parallel rather than in a for loop in a single script
-- structure prediction and pipeline building (Wynton - SW)
-    - run alphafold on the sequences in your folder

 ### Sept 20 - 9AM - JF
-- plotting results
+- review submission errors & outputs
-    - install conda
+- plotting!
     - plot the distribution of gene lengths in your folder
     - show an example from ITC
-- download alphafold files and visualize in pymol or chimera